Solid Waste & Recycling

 La Mesa works closely with EDCO Waste and Recycling to provide convenient and effective recycling programs to benefit the community.
 Everyone in La Mesa has access to the program and the city’s mandatory recycling ordinance requires all properties and businesses to recycle.
 The program is comprised of the following services:

 - Curbside and Commercial Collection - This service is provided by EDCO and includes recyclables such as paper, cardboard, cans, bottles, all rigid plastics, Styrofoam, and green waste (separate container).
 Collection is provided throughout the week and some holidays result in a one-day delay.
 View the list of recyclable materials.
 For commercial businesses, California Assembly Bill 827 requires businesses provide customers with visible, easily accessible recycling receptacles that are adjacent to trash receptacles with educational signage.
 Be sure to make updates to your trash and recycling receptacles before June 2020 to remain in compliance with this new requirement.

 - Drop-Off at EDCO Station - EDCO Station accepts electronics, batteries, and medical sharps from residents, Styrofoam, and cooking fats, oils and grease (FOG) for drop-off, in addition to the recyclables included in the curbside program.
 Green waste is also accepted.
 EDCO Station is located at 8184 Commercial Street in the industrial district of La Mesa.

-- Household Hazardous Waste - Residents who have household hazardous waste (HHW), such as batteries, fluorescent lights, paint, chemicals, mercury devices (including thermometers), or electronics, can use the City’s household hazardous waste program.
+- Household Hazardous Waste - Residents who have household hazardous waste (HHW), such as lithium-ion batteries, fluorescent lights, paint, chemicals, mercury devices (including thermometers), or electronics, can use the City’s household hazardous waste program.

 - Construction and Demolition Recycling - Recycling your construction and demolition materials saves you money because the cost of recycling is a fraction of what it is to use a landfill.
 La Mesa’s C & D ordinance requires 75% landfill diversion for certain projects and special recycling facilities are located around the county to accept this debris.